Navigation

 29-JUN-2008

 When you have set the desired date, pressing the 'select' key returns to the state where the whole date is highlighted, allowing you to select another item.
-There is no need to do this if this is the only setting that you wish to change because selecting 'OK' from the menu will use whatever is displayed on this page for the next calculation and will begin the calculation.
+There is no need to do this if this is the only setting that you wish to change because selecting 'OK' from the menu will begin the calculation using whatever is displayed on this page.
 You may also use the 'Cancel' menu item to abort any settings changes and return to the last report that was generated.

-There is a restriction placed on the year, so that you cannot set it to higher than 4000.
+Because off calculation accuracy, there is a restriction placed on the year so that you cannot set it higher than 4000.

 Setting the Times